pydanny/pydanny-v2/_posts/posts2019/writing-a-blog-tester.md

 # Next Steps

+While this meets my requirements, there is lots of room for improvements.
+If you're so inclined, here are some ideas to explore:

-- Make it more fault tolerant. `sys.argv[1]` is fragile for gathering CLI arguments.
+- Make it more fault tolerant.
+For example, `sys.argv[1]` is fragile for gathering CLI arguments.
 - Package it up so others can use it.
+- Add capability to run against multiple files.
-- Figure out how to make it not break the testing process if I turn on code highlighting.
+- Figure out how to make it not break the testing process if code highlighting is turned on itself.
+- Include capability test other languages.